-2023 2022
+2024 2023

 £ £

+Defined contribution schemes

-Charge to revenue account in respect of defined contribution schemes 57,540 53,209
+Charge to revenue account in respect of defined contribution schemes 60,789 57,540

-The Credit Union operates a defined contribution pension scheme for all qualifying employees.
-The assets of the scheme are held separately from those of the Credit Union in an independently administered fund.
+The credit union operates a defined contribution pension scheme for all qualifying employees.
+The assets of the scheme are held separately from those of the credit union in an independently administered fund.

-27. Interest rates on financial instruments
+28 - Interest rates on financial instruments